 The Asbestos Management Plan may be viewed by parents/guardians in the School's Assistant Principal of Operation's office during regular business hours.
-If you have any questions, please contact IDEA's Assistant Director of Facilities and Construction, Nelva Leal at Nelva.leal@ideapublicschools.org.
+If you have any questions, please contact IDEA's Asbestos Designated Person, William Cline at william.cline @ideapublicschools.org.